The Foundation History

 In 2006 a Virginia State Historic Marker was placed and dedicated on a cold and windy October 15th at the Bolling Home.
 The William Smith family provided the financial support for the marker.

 In 2007, The Foundation presented an exhibit of Edith Bolling Wilson artifacts at the Wytheville Heritage Preservation Center.
 Featured during the exhibit was the Bolling antique child’s chair donated by the grandsons of Mrs. Wilson’s brother, Richard Wilmer Bolling, and the Bolling cradle on loan courtesy of Evelyn Jennings Taylor.

 The Opening of the Edith Bolling Wilson Birthplace Museum

 The Edith Bolling Wilson Birthplace Museum opened its doors on October 15, 2008.
 The Museum houses Bolling furniture, books, letters, papers, paintings, and photographs.
-Most of these artifacts are original to the home and were donated or loaned by Bolling family members and Friends of The Edith Bolling Wilson Birthplace Foundation.
+Most of these artifacts are original to the home or were owned personally by Mrs. Wilson and were donated or loaned by Bolling family members and Friends of The Edith Bolling Wilson Birthplace Foundation.

 The Edith Bolling Wilson Birthplace Foundation is a tax-exempt Virginia non-profit, 501(c)3 organization.
 The Bolling Home is in stable condition, but in need of renovation.
+It has been named by Preservation Virginia to the Most Endangered Historic Site List for 2013.
 It is the Foundation’s goal that Edith Bolling’s birthplace and childhood home will be restored for future generations.
-It is our hope that the home will become the conduit by which public awareness will be built honoring her name, the contributions she made to this country, the institution of the presidency, and for the example she set for women.
+It is our hope that the home will become the conduit by which public awareness will be built honoring her name, the contributions she made to this country, the institution of the presidency, and for the example she sets for women.